whitesgr03/rokulezrive/README.md

 # Rokulezrive

-A cloud storage application built with React.
+Rokulezrive is a file uploader, a stripped-down version of Google Drive built with React.
+Allows users to upload, download and share files.
 Hosted on Vercel.

 ![website screenshots](https://i.imgur.com/jjFC9Kq.png)